Skip to content

 • AWS EFS Persistent Volumes can be mounted by worker nodes in multiple AZs.

-• AWS EFS is basically NFS(NetworkFileSystem) as a Service.
-NFS cons like latency apply equally to EFS, thus it’s not a good fit for for databases.
+• AWS EFS is basically NetworkFileSystem (NFS) as a Service.
+NFS cons like latency apply equally to EFS, and therefore it’s not a good fit for for databases.

 Azure Specific Notes📜